 However, desire and action are not always married.
 Before I met Alex, my wife, Makenzie, and I bought two tickets for a delayed honeymoon to Norway for July of 2015.
 We planned on spending a lot of that time in the backcountry and maybe even putting up a few pitches in the local alpine.
 The training for Norway would serve as the training for Angola.
 That spring Makenzie got pregnant.
 We were overjoyed, but our training suffered.
-We boarded a plane to Norway at the start of Mak’s fourth month of pregnancy.
+We boarded a plane to Norway at the start of Mak’s fourth month of pregnancy (see Pregnancy Resource Center here to know the do’s and don’ts during this phase of pregnancy).
 We had a brilliant time, tromped around Norway’s tremendous alpine hut system for a week, sea kayaked in brilliant-blue fjords, found Makenzie’s ancestral homestead, gorged ourselves on lingonberries and strawberries.
 It was a tremendously fine honeymoon!

 I recommend Norway to anyone, but maybe don’t go a month before an international climbing expedition with one of the best climbers in the world and a couple of his friends unless you plan on, and actually do, go climbing in Norway.
 I remained, however, ignorantly confident for the trip in the same way one feels overconfident for a test at school, only to be wracked by anxiety and why didn’t I? as soon as the paper is placed on the desk and one reads the first problem.
 As I roped up for the first climb of that trip and stared up, I immediately questioned at some deep, fundamental level if I could even call myself a climber.
 Earlier that spring, as the plans for Angola, a country still plagued by land mines, and our jaunt to Norway were coming together, a country still awash in land mines, I decided I should get a life insurance policy.
 I had to fill out a long questionnaire about my background and past behavioral choices.